 The vitamin D RDI for adults is 600 IU (15 mcg) per day.
 Pregnant and nursing mamas should aim for 800 IU (20 mcg) per day (20).

 Sources of Vegan Vitamin D

-Very little foods naturally contain vitamin D and it can be difficult to meet the recommended daily amount (RDA) from fortified foods alone.
+Very little foods naturally contain vitamin D and it can be difficult to meet the reference daily intake (RDI) from fortified foods alone.